WeblateOrg/weblate/docs/devel/integration.rst

 Any way of adding strings will be picked up, but consider using :ref:`source-quality-gateway` to avoid also introducing errors.

-When the translation files are separate, there needs to be a way to introduce new strings.
+When the translation files are not in a upstream repository, there needs to be a way to introduce new strings.

 * Manually, using :guilabel:`Add new translation string` from :guilabel:`Tools`